Nosferatu D2

 Nosferatu D2 were an English indie rock band formed by brothers Ben and Adam Parker in Croydon, Surrey, England in 2005, after their previous band, Tempertwig, disbanded.
 They recorded an album but it was never released and they disbanded in 2007.
 Ben Parker began a solo project under the name Superman Revenge Squad.

 Nosferatu D2's recordings were released as an album in 2009, and in 2015 a recording of their last live show was released.
 In 2019, Tempertwig's works were re-released.
 The brothers would come back together as The Superman Revenge Squad Band, and finally perform under the name My Best Unbeaten Brother.

 History

 Tempertwig (1999–2004)

 Brothers, Ben (guitar/vocals) and Adam Parker (drums) originally made music together in a trio called Tempertwig, along with bassist Daniel Debono.
-They performed live in London and released several demos and a self-released 7" single split with Air Formation which was aired on BBC Radio 1 by Steve Lamacq.
+They performed live in London and released several demos and a self-released 7" single split with Air Formation.

 Nosferatu D2 (2005–2007)

-After the end of Tempertwig, Ben and Adam Parker formed Nosferatu D2 and began to play shows and demo new material, some of which was aired on XFM by John Kennedy and BBC Radio 1 by Huw Stephens.
-One of these demos received a praising review from James McMahon of NME and Art Brut member Chris Chinchilla.
+After Tempertwig, Ben and Adam Parker formed Nosferatu D2 and began to play shows and release demos new material.

 During the band's lifespan, they played a show with Air Formation and opened for Los Campesinos! and Sky Larkin at The Spitz.

-In 2007, Ben Parker began writing and recording under the Superman Revenge Squad name (taken from the comic book organisations of the same name) and Nosferatu D2 quietly disbanded.
+In 2007, Ben Parker began writing and recording under the Superman Revenge Squad name, and Nosferatu D2 disbanded.